zerjioang/ssscomp/README.md

     </a>
 </p>

-Package **ssscomp** is a High Performance, Pure Go Secret Sharing & Secure Computation Library including support for several HE (Homomorphic Encryption) algorithms
+Package **ssscomp** is a High Performance, Pure Go Secret Sharing & Secure Computation Library including support for several HE (Homomorphic Encryption) algorithms.
+It provides a Development Kit for Python too!

 ## Install